 If you get a chance talk to a baby-boomer (someone born between 1946-1965) about baseball card collecting.
-I’m sure you’ll hear plenty of stories of how they were purchased for pennies, how they traded them, played with them and put them on their bike spokes so that it would make that cool clicking noise.
+I’m sure you’ll hear plenty of stories of how they were purchased for pennies, how they traded them, played with them, and put them on their bike spokes so that it would make that cool clicking noise.

 An entire generation that enjoyed the infant stages of collecting baseball cards.
 Proudly storing them in shoe boxes or cigar boxes only to have that enjoyment thrown in the trash by mom.
-Oh the agony!
+Oh, the agony!
 I’m sure we’ve all felt the sting.
 “If only I still had those cards.”

 Collectors have changed too.
-In fact todays collector has evolved in such a way that one can identify certain behaviors and or mannerism’s.
-I recently read an article by Aaron Albert, Investing In Comic Books, in this peace he explains 10 types of comic book collectors some of them apply to collecting sports cards.
+In fact, today’s collector has evolved in such a way that one can identify certain behaviors and or mannerisms.
+I recently read an article by Aaron Albert, Investing In Comic Books, in this peace he explains 10 types of comic book collectors, and some of them apply to collecting sports cards.

 10 Types of Sports Card Collectors

 This person lacks the knowledge or information about sports cards needed to even be considered a collector.
 They’re uninformed and unaware of hobby etiquette.